El Centro Fellows

 Paul Rexton Kan is currently Professor of National Security Studies at the US Army War College.
 He is also the author of the books Drugs and Contemporary Warfare (Potomac Books, 2009) and Cartels at War: Mexico's Drug Fueled Violence and the Threat to US National Security (Potomac Books, 2012).
 His most recent book is Drug Trafficking and International Security (Rowman and Littlefield, 2016).
 In 2011, he was the Senior Visiting Counternarcotics Advisor with ISAF in Kabul, Afghanistan.

-Alma Keshavarz is a PhD student in Political Science at Claremont Graduate University where she earlier received an MA in that subject.
+Alma Keshavarz received her PhD in Political Science at Claremont Graduate University.
+Her dissertation focused on hybrid warfare applied to the Islamic State, Russia, and Iran’s Islamic Revolutionary Guard Corps.
+She previously earned a MA in political science at the same institution.
 She also holds an MPP from Pepperdine’s School of Public Policy and a BA in Political Science and English from University of California, Davis.
 She has held various research intern and associate positions and has served as a graduate assistant at Pepperdine University.
 Her research interests include non-state actors, specifically Hezbollah, cyber security and warfare, and national security strategy with a regional focus on Middle East politics, specifically Iran, Lebanon, Yemen, and Syria.
 She has written a number of SWJ articles and has also co-published a number of the works for the Foreign Military Studies Office (FMSO), Fort Leavenworth, KS.
-She is fluent in Spanish and Farsi.
+She is fluent in Spanish and Farsi and is a Non-resident Fellow in Terrorism and Security Studies at TRENDS Research & Advisory.

 Robert Killebrew is a private consultant in national defense issues.
 He is a retired Army infantry colonel with service in U.S. Army Special Forces and airborne units, and he has taught national and military strategy at the Army War College.
 He is a Non-Resident Senior Fellow with the Center for a New American Security and co-author of Crime Wars; Gangs, Cartels and U.S. National Security (CNAS, 2010).